SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 and so the ``ft`` computed property divides the underlying ``Double`` value by ``3.28024``, to convert it from feet to meters.

-These computed properties are read-only, and so they have been expressed in
+These properties are :ref:`read-only computed properties <ClassesAndStructures_ReadOnlyComputedProperties>`, and so they have been expressed without the ``get`` keyword, for brevity.
-:ref:`shorthand syntax <ClassesAndStructures_ShorthandGetterAndSetterDeclarations>` for brevity.
 Their return value is inferred to be of type ``Double``, and can be used within mathematical calculations wherever a ``Double`` is accepted: